 Looked at land transport, air and sea transport, telecommunications, along with local infrastructure and services.

-Details and further information about the project can be found by following the links below.
+Details and further background information about the project can be found by following the links below.